 There are two possible locations of projectors in practice.

-- Projectors kept 20 to 35 meters away from the surface to be flood lighted in order to have symmetric illumination.
+- Projectors kept 20 to 35 meters away from the surface to be floodlighted to have symmetric illumination.

 Implementation of Flood Lighting